 The number one thing couples look for when browsing for their wedding venue online?
 They’re mostly looking for pictures of recent weddings held at the venue (not empty rooms or diagrams and definitely not a series of couples shots).
 We know this gets tricky because you’re beholden to the photographers who shoot in your space to provide you with images of your real weddings but the more beautiful, recent real wedding photos of your venue, the better!

 What To Do About It: Whether you’re just starting out or you just have had a tough time getting images from recent weddings, it’s time to make this a priority.
-Create close relationships with the photographers who work in your space and talk to them about their editing process.
-Find out how to make it as easy as possible for them to send you photos.
+Create close relationships with the photographers who work in your space and find out how to make it as easy as possible for them to send you photos.
 You could even look for ways to incentivize them to send you great photos of your space or pay them to shoot a few extra venue shots for you on the day-of.
-If you feel like the most recent real weddings don’t do your space justice, consider teaming up with some of your favorite wedding pros to create a styled photo shoot of your space, complete with rentals, gorgeous linens and flowers.
+If you feel like the most recent real weddings don’t do your space justice, consider teaming up with some of your favorite wedding pros to create a styled photo shoot of your space.
+Try doing a one glance test at your website and social media.
+You have one second to spot real weddings photos (or the option to view them).
+Would your site pass?